Linda Colley

-Dame Linda Jane Colley (born 13 September 1949 in Chester, England) is an expert on British, imperial and global history from 1700.
-She is currently Shelby M. C. Davis 1958 Professor of History at Princeton University.
+Dame Linda Jane Colley (born 13 September 1949) is an expert on British, imperial and global history from 1700.
+She is currently Shelby M.C.
+Davis 1958 Professor of History at Princeton University.
 She previously held chairs at Yale University and at the London School of Economics.
 Her work frequently approaches the past from inter-disciplinary perspectives.

 Personal life

-Colley is married to fellow historian Sir David Cannadine.
+Colley is married to fellow historian Professor Sir David Cannadine.

 Early life and education

 Linda Colley took her first degree in history at Bristol University before completing a doctorate on the Tory Party in the eighteenth century at the University of Cambridge, supervised by John H. Plumb.
 She subsequently held a Research Fellowship at Girton College, a joint lectureship in history at Newnham and King's Colleges, and in 1979 was appointed the first woman Fellow at Christ's College, where she is now an Honorary Fellow.

-Career
+Academic Career

 Colley's first book, In Defiance of Oligarchy: The Tory Party 1714-1760 (1982), challenged the then dominant view by arguing that the Tory Party remained active and influential during its years out of power, exploring the consequences of this for the evolution of ideas, popular politics and political action in eighteenth century England and Wales.
 Britons: Forging the Nation 1707–1837 (1992), which won the Wolfson History Prize and has passed through five editions, investigated how – and how far – inhabitants of England, Scotland, and Wales came to see themselves as British over the course of the 18th and early 19th centuries.

-From 1982 to 1997, Colley taught at Yale University, becoming Richard M. Colgate Professor of History.
+From 1982 to 1997, Colley taught at Yale University, becoming Richard M. Colgate Professor of History and was ultimately offered a University Chair.

 In 1998, she accepted a Senior Leverhulme Research Professorship in History at the London School of Economics.
 She spent the next five years researching the experiences of thousands of Britons taken captive in North America, South Asia, and the Mediterranean and North Africa between 1600 and 1850.
 Captives: Britain, Empire and the World 1600-1850 (2002), the result of this work, used captivity narratives of different kinds to investigate the under-belly and sporadic vulnerability of this empire and its makers.

 She has also authored Namier (1988), a reappraisal of the Polish-born and Zionist historian Lewis Namier, and The Ordeal of Elizabeth Marsh: A Woman in World History.
-This was named as one of the best books of 2007 by the New York Times, and was a pioneer of the technique of using the life experiences of an individual to explore trans-national and trans-continental histories.
+This was named as one of the best books of 2007 by The New York Times.
 In 2008-99, Colley guest-curated an exhibition at the British Library, London, Taking Liberties, on the meanings of constitutional texts in the British past, and published an interpretative essay in connection with this: Taking Stock of Taking Liberties: A Personal View (2008).